CollCaz/cv/resume.typ

   details: [
     - Designed and implemented a scalable backend in Go for the university’s new website, currently in development.
     - Made all major technical decisions, including API design, database modeling, and system architecture.
-    - Collaborated with a React frontend team while supervising junior developers and reviewing backend code.
+    - Collaborated with a React frontend team while supervising junior developers and reviewing frontend code.
     - Coordinated with stakeholders to align backend functionality with institutional goals and timelines.
   ]
 )